Showing posts with label gatlinburg. Show all posts

 Ate scrambled eggs, 2 slices of bacon, fried potatoes, biscuits with strawberry jelly, and cranberry juice for breakfast at the hotel.

-We rode to the Trolley Center at 186 Old Mill Ave beside Patriot Park where we bought tickets to take the trolley to Dollywood for the day.
+We rode to the Trolley Center at 186 Old Mill Ave, beside Patriot Park, where we purchased day tickets to take the trolley to Dollywood.
 The cost for all day was $3 each.

-We bought senior tickets at Dollywood cost $166.10 for the day.
+We bought senior tickets at Dollywood, which cost $166.10 for the day.

-All through the park we saw flowers designed in character form.
-We saw Busy, Busy Bees, Ring-tailed Rascals(Raccoons), Family Times (bear family), Round as a Peacock, Turtle, frogs, butterflies, Coat of many colors, Colorful umbrellas, Duck days, The Dolly wood Tree, Fines Farm, Doctor I. B. Painless Dentist, and Topsy Turvy.
+Throughout the park, we saw flowers designed in the form of characters.
+We saw Busy, Busy Bees, Ring-tailed Rascals(Raccoons), Family Times (bear family), Round as a Peacock, Turtle, Frogs, butterflies, a Coat of many colors, Colorful umbrellas, Duck Days, The Dolly Wood Tree, Fines Farm, Doctor I. B. Painless Dentist, and Topsy Turvy.

 Wildwood Grove at Dollywood

-We ate supper at Huck Finn o green beans, catfish, creamed potatoes, and shrimp.
+We ate supper at Huck Finn with green beans, catfish, creamed potatoes, and shrimp.

-We stopped at the Margaritaville Store where we bought 2 tee shirts.
+We stopped at the Margaritaville Store, where we bought 2 t-shirts.

 Coat of Many Colors Flowers